-iPad cases come in all shapes, sizes, colors and designs and I’m always on that elusive hunt for the perfect one that will suit my travel needs.
-It’s like the children’s story of “Goldilocks and the Three Bears” — porridge too hot, porridge too cold, porridge too runny, porridge too lumpy…but in my story its an iPad case instead of porridge.
+iPad cases come in all shapes, sizes, colours and designs and I’m always on that elusive hunt for the perfect one that will suit my travel needs.
+It’s like the children’s story of “Goldilocks and the Three Bears” — porridge too hot, porridge too cold, porridge too runny, porridge too lumpy…but in my story, it’s an iPad case instead of porridge.

 So when they contacted me inviting me to try out their new Dux Ultra Protective Case for iPad, I was excited to see what they had come up with.

 I’ve had a few cases in the past for my iPad and have always looked at versions with lots of protection versus sleek designs and appearance.
 Hey, an iPad is one of those things that you take EVERYWHERE and there is a high chance that something this portable is going to get into trouble plus, it’s not cheap – so you got to look after it no matter where you are travelling to.

 What I look for in an iPad case:

 - Not necessarily waterproof but at least splash proof

 - Auto on and off when you open / close the cover (because I’m lazy)

 - Able to stand steadily without bending or flopping when watching movies